-The holidays are a time for gift giving, which likely means you’ll end up on the receiving end of a tin of caramel-covered popcorn, a box of fudge, or a traditional fruitcake.
+The holidays are a time for gift giving, which likely means you’ll end up on the receiving end of a tin of caramel-covered popcorn, a box of fudge cookies, or a traditional fruitcake.
 If you’re following the South Beach Diet, you already know that enjoying too many sweets can lead to a vicious cycle of blood-sugar swings and cravings for more.
-That’s not to say you can’t indulge a little.
+That’s not to say you can’t indulge a little, however.
 The South Beach Diet is a lifestyle, after all — one that allows you the occasional indulgence not just during the holidays but throughout the year.
 Even so, it helps to have an action plan in place before the edible gifts start to arrive.
-Here are some pointers:

-Swap It: Consider a gift swap with a family member or friend.
+Swap it: Consider a gift swap with a family member or friend.
 Did your neighbor receive a carton of fresh citrus fruits?
 Perhaps she’d be willing to trade it for your fancy box of petits fours.

 Indulge in moderation: Remember, it’s okay to allow yourself a few bites of your favorite holiday pie or a little dark chocolate (which has antioxidants that are good for your heart!) — as long as the rest of your holiday meals and snacks are South Beach Diet–friendly.
 If you continue to follow your South Beach Diet meal and exericse plan most of the time during the next few weeks, you'll stay on track and avoid adding those notorious holiday pounds.